jnbbender/Unity3D-Stuff/Utilities/README.md

 * `BorderWarning.cs` is a script which is intended to be attached to a collider which defines your environment boundaries.
 Marked as a trigger, when the Player enters the boundary the scene's PostProcessingLayer (requires ColorGrading) will turn Grey & a countdown 'till death will be displayed.
 * `ConsoleGUI.cs` is simply a script which will direct all the Console logs to the screen.
+* `EditorCollapseAll.cs` Hate it when your Project window has tons of open folders?
+Maybe showing hundreds of files?.
+Use this to collapse ALL folders.
+Just right click on anything in the Project window and "Collapse All"
 * `FPSDisplay.cs` adds an FPS monitor to the screen
 * `GroupWizard.cs` takes all the selected game objects and creates a single parent for them.
 Nice to organize your hierarchy
 * `HelpAttribute.cs` allows you to place "Help" text using a [Help] tag above a field in your scripts